 Louisiana grandmother uses TikTok to reach out to survivors of domestic abuse

-CARENCRO - While social media platforms like TikTok are often popular with younger generations, one grandmother from Carencro is using the app to help younger women and she's amassed quite a following.
+CARENCRO - While social media platforms like TikTok are often popular with younger generations, one grandmother from Carencro is using the app to help others and she's amassed quite a following.

-According to KATC, 73-year-old Flora Young is using the app to reach out to young people in abusive relationships and encourage them to find safe ways to leave the damaging partnership.
+According to KATC, 73-year-old Flora Young is using the app to reach out to young people in abusive relationships and encourage them to find safe ways to leave.

-With over 70,000 followers, Young has already helped thousands of viewers.
+With over 70,000 followers, Young has already helped thousands of users.

 She told reporters she was introduced to TikTok by her granddaughter, as a new way for them to keep in touch and bond.